Enhanced Generative Model Evaluation with Clipped Density and Coverage: Method

+where $\beta$ is the beta function. \end{lemma} The proof of \Cref{lemma:expected_clipped_coverage} is provided in \Cref{sec:proof_expected_clipped_coverage}.
 To parameterize the curve, we now consider the case with a proportion $x$ of bad synthetic samples.
-Since such samples always lie outside any real ball, the expected score becomes equivalent to the ideal case in \cref{lemma:expected_clipped_coverage} but with only $M_x = \lfloor M (1-x) \rfloor$ synthetic samples instead of $M$.
-We denote this as $f_{\text{expected}}(x)$.
-This result is shown in orange in \cref{fig:clipped_coverage}.
+Since such samples always lie outside any real ball, the expected score becomes equivalent to the ideal case in \Cref{lemma:expected_clipped_coverage} but with $M_x = \lfloor M (1-x) \rfloor$ synthetic samples instead of $M$.
+We denote this as $f_{\text{expected}}(x)$, shown in orange in \Cref{fig:clipped_coverage}.